ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/implementation_notes.md

 - Read the *whole* specification.
 In order to make the RO-Crate specification readable it deals with common use cases on a case by case basis, introducing aspects of the specification as well.
-Some key points, such as "items may have more than one value for @type" may not be apparent from a quick reading.
+Some key points, such as _items may have more than one value for `@type`_, may not be apparent from a quick reading.

 ## Combining with other packaging schemes